0xmahdirostami/audits/README.md

 > - Vyper

 ## About:
-- Holds a Master of Computer Science. (proficient in math)
+- I have a Master of Computer Science degree and I am proficient in mathematics.
-- Over 1 year of experience auditing codebases.
+- I have over 1 year of experience auditing codebases.
-- Top in HatsFinance all-time [leaderboard](https://app.hats.finance/leaderboard). (based on reward)
+- I am a top performer in the all-time leaderboard at HatsFinance based on rewards, You can find the leaderboard [here](https://app.hats.finance/leaderboard).
-- Top in 6 Competitions in HatsFinance.
+- I have been at the top of the competitions leaderboard at HatsFinance multiple times.
-- Four times Judge and lead auditor in HatsFinance.
+- I have also served as a judge and lead auditor in HatsFinance multiple times.

 # <a name="Private"></a>Private Audit, Testing, and Development